gov-cy/staging-govcy-design-system-docs/src/patterns/service_structure.md

 <hr class="govcy-line">

 ## Variant 2 - Break the service into sections
-There may be cases where you need to implement complicated services, involving multiple tasks that users may need to complete over a number of sessions.
+There may be cases where you need to implement complicated services, involving multiple tasks that users may need to complete over several sessions.
 In such cases you may consider gathering information from the users, by breaking the service into tasks.

 ### When to use this structure
 Use this structure when: